jaredwelsh/LAN-Attacks/README.md

 # LAN-Attacks
-This is a repo for python lan attacks using scapy
+This is a repo for python lan attacks using pympact